Written by Chi-Chi Egbo

 With automation skills in one hand and human capabilities in the other, the most resilient professionals in today’s workplace aren’t necessarily the busiest.

-Whether you’re in a technical or non-technical role, growth today isn’t about moving faster.
+Whether you’re in a technical or non-technical one, growth today isn’t about moving faster.
 It’s about thinking better.

 A Question for Employers